eltorio/oci-manage/README.md

 ### 1.3.1.
 Structure of rentals

-*   using the same OIC region
+*   using the same OCI region
 *   a child bucket of the root bucket containing all objects
 *   a virtual private network with a CIDR of type 10.n.0.0/16
 *   Two subnets: